avaje/avaje-applog/README.md

 logger.log(Level.INFO, "Hello {0}", "world");
 ```

-Using `AppLog.getLogger()` rather than using `System.getLogger()` directly gives applications an extra
+Using `AppLog.getLogger()` rather than using `System.getLogger()` gives applications an extra
-option for controlling the `System.Logger` implementation.
-Typically, this is useful in the
+option for controlling the `System.Logger` implementation returned by AppLog.
+Typically, this
-case where application does not have a dedicated JVM where service loading `System.LoggerFinder`
+is useful in the case where application does not have a dedicated JVM where service loading
-is not sufficient.
+`System.LoggerFinder` is not sufficient.
+One such environment currently is AWS Lambda Java runtime.

 ### Defaults to System.getLogger()

 Defaults to using JDK `System.getLogger()` but allows applications to provide an alternative
-System.Logger implementation by service loading a `AppLog.Provider`.
+System.Logger implementation returned by AppLog.getLogger() by service loading a `AppLog.Provider`.

 ### Custom System.Logger implementation